maxilian/jenkins-lts-alpine/README.md

 # jenkins-lts-alpine

-Build custom Jenkins docker image using Alpine Linux with recommended plugins preinstalled.
+Build custom Jenkins docker image based on Jenkins Alpine Linux with recommended plugins preinstalled.

 Run the following command to build docker image in your machine.